Ficool

 VIEW MORE

-Chapter 1 - Showtime
+Chapter 1 - Hope

-As the thugs closed in from all sides, the boy took a fighting stance, knees slightly bent, hands raised, muscles taut with anticipation, a determined look on his face.
+As the thugs closed in from all sides, the boy took a fighting stance, knees slightly bent, hands raised, muscles taut with anticipation, and a determined look on his face.

-The brute from the left covered the distance first, a tall, muscular, hairy man with tattoos covering every inch of his body, and as he closed in on the boy, he sent a powerful right hook hurtling towards the boy's jaw.
+The brute from the left covered the distance first, a tall, muscular, and hairy man with tattoos covering every inch of his body, and as he closed in on the boy, he sent a powerful right hook hurtling towards the boy's jaw.

 The boy fell hard on his face, his hands doing nothing to soften the impact.